-Startups provide business leadership with new products, services, and new revenue models, but leadership startups can only be built by entrepreneurs who are leaders themselves, and incent leadership in the people around them.
+Startups provide business leaders with new products, services, and new revenue models, but leadership startups can only be built by entrepreneurs who are themselves leaders, and who incent leadership in the people around them.
 Leadership which incents other people to be leaders is called “contagious leadership.”

 John Hersey, in his book “Creating Contagious Leadership,” describes nine required habits for inspiring a contagious leadership culture within a startup, as well as within other types of businesses, or even life in general.
 He and I believe that leaders have to make the overt decision to acquire these habits or skills, and don’t have to be born or trained into them:

 - Spotlight leadership acts of others.
 This is the habit of focusing attention, directly or indirectly, on leadership efforts and accomplishments of another team member or group.
 For managers and non-contagious leaders (contained leaders), the spotlight seems to always be on themselves.

 - Cultivate positive character qualities.
 Contagious leaders have a habit of highlighting effective choices about “how” things were accomplished, and not just “what” was accomplished.
 It’s not just about the numbers, but how character played a role and who made the right decisions along the way.

 - Provide in-depth recognition.
 Don’t just articulate specific actions that deserve praise.
 Contagious leaders tell Harry why and how he did a good job, whereas managers and contained leaders just say “Good job, Harry.”

 - Emphasize strengths, leading to greatness.
 Conventional managers focus on people’s shortcomings and point them out as often as possible.
 Contagious leaders nurture the habit of recognizing others’ strengths and help them extrapolate these to greatness.